St Columb Green Book

 St Columb Green Book is a very rare 16th century handwritten manuscript, bound in green leather detailing the parish records of St Columb Major, Cornwall.
 It was kept with a few intermissions from 1585 onwards.
 It gives a rare glimpse in day to day life in 16th century Cornwall.
-The original is very fragile and is now kept at Cornwall Record Office.
-A reprint of selected passages was published in 1912 by Thurstan Peter, in a Supplement to Journal of Royal Institution of Cornwall, vol. 19.
+The original is very fragile and is now kept at the Kresen Kernow.
+A reprint of selected passages was published in 1912 by Thurstan Peter, in a Supplement to the Journal of Royal Institution of Cornwall, vol. 19.